Looking for the latest release notes? View release notes for SafeAssign.

 After successfully connecting to SafeAssign, you receive a join code in the receipt.
 This join code is used to identify your institution and its associated submission data.
 The join code is also used in troubleshooting and when migrating servers.

-- Got to Administrator Panel > Building Blocks > Installed Tools.
+- Got to Go to Administrator Panel and select Building Blocks.
+Then select Installed Tools.

 - Locate the SafeAssign Building Block.